gustavotravassos/iOS-App-Challenge/README.md

 * This week top 20 most popular TV Shows according to TheMovieDB
 * All of this shows details including: Name, Rating, Genre, Overview

 I used Model View Controller architecture (MVP).
-I used TheMovieDB API for the requests.
+I used TheMovieDB API for the requests and KingFisher pod for easier image download and management.

 ## Instalation